mahadevan17/Healthcare-Insurance-Fraud-Detection/README.md

 # Healthcare-Insurance-Fraud-Detection

-Note: Unable to add Train_outpatient.csv as the file is more than 25mb.
+Note: Unable to add Train_Outpatientdata.csv as the file is more than 25mb.

 Project on Machine Learning